yourdevkalki/arbitrum-vibekit/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 Related Issue(s):
-Note that it is mandatory to create an issue for your contribution before submiting a PR, to avoid duplicate work and misalignments with Vibekit architecture.
+To prevent duplicate work and to ensure that your contribution aligns with Vibekit's architecture, please create an issue before submitting a PR.

 Provide a brief description of what this PR accomplishes: